emericg/WatchFlower/docs/cgdn1-ble-api.md

 ## Services, characteristics and handles

-The name advertised by the devices is `unknown`.
+The name advertised by the devices is `Qingping Air Monitor Lite`.

 TODO